Must-See Policies and Resources for GSIs

 The Campus Police Department (UCPD) provides emergency assistance, safety programs, and other services for the UC Berkeley campus.
 In an emergency on campus, call 2-3333 from a campus phone or (510) 642-3333 from a cell phone.

-The Mental Health Handbook is CPS’s reference guide for assisting students who may be experiencing emotional distress and referring them to the most appropriate campus resources.
+The Mental Health Handbook is CAPS’s reference guide for assisting students who may be experiencing emotional distress and for referring them to the most appropriate campus resources.

-Sexual Violence Prevention & Response is a one-stop web page giving complete campus information about responding to incidents of sexual violence.
+Sexual Violence & Sexual Harassment Prevention, Response, & Support is a one-stop web page giving complete campus information about responding to incidents of sexual violence and sexual harassment.